-The Risk Management Function and the Risk Management Framework support CES in pursuit of the achievement of its business goals within the established risk appetites.
-The Risk Management Function provides oversight, monitoring and challenge.
-As CES grows, the Risk Management Function and Framework will continue to evolve to remain adequate for the company's business and risk profile.
-The Risk Management Function supports CES in achieving the following:
+The Risk Management function and the Risk Management Framework support CES in pursuit of the achievement of its business goals within the established risk appetites.
+The Risk Management function provides oversight, monitoring and challenge.
+As CES grows, the Risk Management function and Framework will continue to evolve to remain adequate for the company's business and risk profile.
+The Risk Management function supports CES in achieving the following:

-- · Implementing and embedding an effective risk management framework across CES; - Monitor risk exposures against approved risk appetite statements and limits; - Oversee and implement an effective risk identification, assessment, management and monitoring process across CES: - Coordinating an effective ORSA process; - Carrying out guarterly and annual risk and control assessments; - Establishing appropriate risk policies and processes for CES and ensure they are in place to meet regulatory requirements; - Provide risk management information to the CES Board and CES Executive Committee on the current concerns, risks and incidents affecting the business, as well as exposures against approved risk appetite limits; - Maintaining a strong solvency position within the approved thresholds above minimum regulatory solvency; - · Carrying out risk deep-dives across the business to assess key risks and the effectiveness of the controls in place; - Supporting the implementation of the climate change risk framework; - Engaging with the business on a number of ad hoc projects/initiatives to provide risk oversight and when relevant provide risk opinions; - · Embedding a strong risk culture within CES.
+- Implementing and embedding an effective risk management framework across CES; - Monitoring risk exposures against approved risk appetite statements and limits; - Overseeing and implementing an effective risk identification, assessment, management and monitoring process across CES; - · Coordinating an effective ORSA process; - · Carrying out quarterly and annual risk and control assessments;

+- Establishing appropriate risk policies and processes for CES and ensure they are in place to meet regulatory requirements; - Providing risk management information to the CES Board and CES Executive Committee on the key risks, and other risks and incidents affecting the business, as well as exposures against approved risk appetite limits; - Maintaining a strong solvency position within the approved thresholds above minimum regulatory solvency; - · Carrying out risk deep-dives across the business to assess key risks and the effectiveness of the controls in place; - · Supporting the implementation of the climate change risk framework; - Engaging with the business on a number of ad hoc projects/initiatives to provide risk oversight and, when relevant, providing risk opinions; - Embedding a strong risk culture within CES.